Francis Peter Leipzig: Priesthood

 Leipzig was ordained to the priesthood in Portland for the Archdiocese of Oregon City by Archbishop Alexander Christie on April 17, 1920.
-He served as a curate at St. James Parish in McMinnville, Oregon, and afterwards at Good Shepherd Parish in Sheridan.
+He served as a curate at St. James Parish in McMinnville, Oregon, and afterwards at Good Shepherd Parish in Sheridan, Oregon.
 Leipzig was transferred to the Cathedral of Portland in 1921.
-He was pastor of St. Mary Parish in Corvallis, Oregon, for seven years before being transferred to St. Mary Parish in Eugene, Oregon.
+He served as pastor of St. Mary Parish in Corvallis, Oregon, for seven years before being transferred to St. Mary Parish in Eugene, Oregon.

 Bishop of Baker City and Baker

-On July 18, 1950, Leipzig was appointed the third bishop of Baker City by Pope Pius XII.He received his episcopal consecration at Saint Mary's Cathedral in Portland on September 12, 1950, from Archbishop Edward Daniel Howard, with Archbishop Edwin Vincent O'Hara and Bishop Edward Joseph Kelly serving as co-consecrators.
+On July 18, 1950, Leipzig was appointed the third bishop of Baker City by Pope Pius XII.
+He received his episcopal consecration at Saint Mary's Cathedral in Portland on September 12, 1950, from Archbishop Edward Daniel Howard, with Archbishop Edwin Vincent O'Hara and Bishop Edward Joseph Kelly serving as co-consecrators.

 In 1952, Pius XII changed the name of the Diocese of Baker City to the Diocese of Baker.
 Between 1962 and 1965, Leipzig attended all four sessions of the Second Vatican Council in Rome.
-During his 21-year-long tenure, he built over 95 churches, hospitals, schools, and convents.
+During his 21-year-tenure as bishop, he built over 95 churches, hospitals, schools, and convents.

 Retirement and death

-After reaching the mandatory retirement age of 75, Leipzig resigned as bishop on April 26, 1971.
-He died in Beaverton, Oregon, on January 17, 1981) at age 85.
+After reaching the mandatory retirement age of 75, Leipzig resigned as bishop of Baker on April 26, 1971.
+He died in Beaverton, Oregon, on January 17, 1981, at age 85.